Sample Allocation Model

 User Inputs

-- Annual budget of the surveillance program across the entire administrative area
+- Annual budget of the surveillance program across the entire administrative area or agency

 Outputs